 - 1. Submit a \$50 CNU application fee. - 2.
-Applicants must send an official copy of their secondary school record and SAT or ACT scores sent to the Office of the Registrar.
+Applicants must submit an essay. - 3.
+Applicants must send an official copy of their secondary school record and SAT or ACT scores sent to the Office of Transfer Enrollment.
 SAT or ACT scores are considered only if the applicant graduated from high school within the last five (5) years.
-Applicants in the first semester of
+Applicants in the first semester of college work also should have mid-semester grades sent to the Office of the Registrar, if available. - 4.
+Applicants must also request that all colleges attended submit official transcripts to the Office of

-- college work also should have mid-semester grades sent to the Office of the Registrar, if available. - 3.
-Applicants must also request that all colleges attended submit official transcripts to the Office of the Registrar.
-Transfer applicants who are enrolled elsewhere when they apply may be admitted upon review of a partial transcript, but a final offer of full admission will not be made without an official transcript. - 4.
-Concealment of previous attendance at another college or university is cause for cancellation of the student's admission and registration.
-New or readmission applicants who have been suspended or placed on probation from Christopher Newport University or any college or university for non-academic, social or disciplinary reasons may be denied admission to the University.
+Transfer Enrollment.
+Transfer applicants who are enrolled elsewhere when they apply may be admitted upon review of a partial transcript, but a final offer of full admission will not be made without an official transcript.
+(Concealment of previous attendance at another college or university is cause for cancellation of the student's admission and registration.
+New or readmission applicants who have been suspended or placed on probation from Christopher Newport University or any college or university for non-academic, social or disciplinary reasons may be denied admission to the University.)